 Have you ever experienced lifestyle envy?
-Sitting at your desk at work and covertly lusting over your Instagram feed?
+Sitting at your desk at work and covertly lusting over your Instagram feed for those working remotely?
 We’ve definitely been there.
 When you’re working at a typical 9-5 job, it can feel like the rest of the world has it made in the shade.
 And it gets you wondering about how to become a digital nomad.

 While digital nomads seem to lead lifestyles of adventure and passion, others feel like they struggle to find meaning and purpose in their lives.
 But, the only difference between those people and you is simply that they have decided to do something about it.
 They have grabbed life by the horns and set about creating the lifestyle they desired.
 For many, this is the digital nomad lifestyle: that intersection of work and travel that seems at first glance endlessly appealing.